-- Private dinner with a geisha and walking tour of Kyoto’s geisha district
+- Dinner with an apprentice geisha and walking tour of Kyoto’s geisha district

 - Stroll through the Gion neighborhood with your private guide and learn about the history of these gifted Japanese artists

-- Savor exquisite kaiseki (haute cuisine) at a private restaurant, accompanied by a geisha
+- Savor exquisite kaiseki (haute cuisine) at a private restaurant, accompanied by a maiko

-- Converse with the geisha and learn more about her world as your guide translates
+- Converse with the maiko and learn more about her world as your guide translates

-- Enjoy the traditional dance and musical entertainment performed by the geisha after your meal
+- Enjoy the traditional dance and musical entertainment performed after your meal

 Recent Photos of This Tour